 Faux Fur vs Real Fur: A Global Debate

-People on both sides of the spectrum argue about both types of fur being nonsustainable.
-On one hand, real fur poses a threat to wildlife and gives rise to inhumane practices, using faux fur releases hazardous plastic into the environment.
+People on both sides of the spectrum argue about both types of fur being non-sustainable.
+On one hand, real fur poses a threat to wildlife in certain parts of the world and on the other, using faux fur releases hazardous plastic into the environment.

 There are two ways to end the faux fur vs real fur debate once and for all.
-We should either opt for second hand fur or refrain from buying new.
+We should either opt for second hand fur if it’s real fur or refrain from buying new.
 Or, we should keep the product’s life cycle in mind when buying faux fur.
-We must use it longer and wash it less frequently, and dry them in the air.

 Real Fur as a Byproduct

-There is another argument that the pro-fur activists raise.
-It is that the fur obtained as a by product of meat industry is ethical to use.
-For instance, as rabbit meat is consumed, the fur acquired through it is not as unethical as that from fur farming animals like mink, sable, and raccoons.
+There is another point regarding real fur as a byproduct.
+This means that the real fur is obtained through the meat industry..
+For instance, as rabbit meat is consumed, the fur acquired through it is not as unethical as that from fur farming animals like mink, sable and raccoons.

 Real Fur and Exoticism

 Many rare animals are also bred for their fur, giving rise to exoticism.
-Affluent people with a knack for real fur demand these furs which in turn increases the fur farming for these animals which are on the brink of extinction.
+Affluent people with a knack for real fur demand these furs which in turn increases the fur farming for these animals.
 Some of these animals are sea otters, gorillas, seals, leopards, tigers, and bears.

 Procuring exotic fur is a step up in an already unscrupulous practice of fur farming.